dalmirdasilva/ResourceBasedFileSystem/README.md

 Is is resource oriented because instead of using the well known concept of a File System, it has a Resource Pool concept.
 It doesn't have hierarchical directory tree.
 It is a poll of a limited number of resource which can:

-- Be allocated and deallocated at any time;
+- Be allocated and deallocated at any time
-- Grows according to the date you store inside;
+- Grows according to the date you store inside
--

 The srofs is composed by 3 base elements:

 #### Cluster